kotoko/program-tester-python/README.md

     nano -w ~/.program-tester-update.sh

-And paste there code for updater:
+And copy-paste there code for updater:

 ```bash
 #!/bin/sh